Get Free Solar Panel Quotes

 The SEG replaced the FiT in 2020, paying only for surplus electricity generated

 Solar panel costs are high, which is usually one of the main barriers to buying these green pieces of tech.
-Luckily, there are incentives in place to help certain homeowners with these costs.
+Luckily, there are incentives and government grants to help certain homeowners with these costs.

 But navigating the landscape of solar incentives in the UK can be complex.
 From the rise and fall of the Feed-in Tariff (FiT) to the introduction of the Smart Export Guarantee (SEG), we’ve seen a dynamic shift in renewable energy support.